David Lyndsay: Biography

 His first heraldic appointment was as Snowdon Herald and in 1529 he was appointed Lord Lyon King of Arms, and knighted.
-(Some sources cite 1542 as the year of his knighthood.)
+Some sources cite 1542 as the year of his appointment.
 He was engaged in diplomatic business (twice abroad in the Netherlands and France), and was, in virtue of his heraldic office, a general master of ceremonies.
 He was involved in organising the ceremonies and celebrations welcoming the French brides of James V, Madeleine of Valois in 1537 and Mary of Guise in 1538.

-Lyndsay signed the only surviving letter from this time, "Dauid Lyndsay".
+Lyndsay signed the only surviving letter from this time as "Dauid Lyndsay harauld to our sowerain Lord".
 His handwriting shows no trace of the italic forms used by those Scots who had finished their education abroad.

 After the death of James V, in 1542, Lyndsay continued to sit in Parliament of Scotland as commissioner for Cupar, Fife.
 In 1548, he was member of a mission to Denmark which obtained certain privileges for Scottish merchants.
 There is reason to believe that he died in or about 1555.
+An copy of the inventory of his goods, recorded in the Register of Deeds, dates from 1557.